91

 Undergraduate Research

-In the fall, nearly every undergraduate student enrolls in research independent study, joining one of 15-20 faculty-led projects in biology, environmental science and policy, and earth and ocean sciences.
+In the fall, nearly every undergraduate student enrolls in research independent study, joining one of 15-20 faculty-led projects in biology, environmental science and policy, and marine science and conservation.

 Look for the latest list of research independent study projects on the Fall Courses page